cuthbertLab/music21/music21/doc/html/_sources/moduleCorpus.txt

 >>> len(a) >= 4
 True

+.. function:: getVirtualPaths(extList=None)

+Get all paths in the virtual corpus that match a known extension.
+An extension of None will return all known extensions.

+>>> len(getVirtualPaths()) > 6
+True

 .. function:: getVirtualWorkList(workName, movementNumber=None, extList=None)

 Given as work name, search all virtual works and see if there is a match.
 Return a list of one or more work URLs.